KevinAiken/BTCheckIn/README.md

 # BTCheckIn
-Automatically detects when users come and go from an office environment
+Automatically detects when users come and go from an office environment.
+Developed for hackGSU.

 # How It Works